learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 We now have sales prices for 1000 items currently for sale at BuyStuff.
-Now create an RDD called `price_items` using the newly created data.
+Now create an RDD called `price_items` using the newly created data with 10 slices.
+After you create it, use one of the basic actions to see what's in the RDD.

 ```python